anmolanand2001/Stock-Trading-App/README.md

 Online Stock Trader lets you trade, invest, track and review stocks using a single account.
 Live streaming quotes of stocks and currencies allow you to keep up to date with the fast pace of trading world.
 It lets you trade across exchanges.
 Get personalized recommendation based on your spending habits and portfolio.
-Track stocks using customized watch-list
+Track stocks using customized watch-list.

 ### Technologies Used
 #### Spring Boot